1. How will I pay for school?

 5. What is the cost of living in Arizona?

-The average cost for housing ranges from $450-$500 per month depending upon size, location, amenities, etc. CRAS partners with Michael Martin from Apartment Zone.
-He offers an apartment locating service at no cost to our students and has been serving Arizona since 1989.
+The average cost for housing ranges from $450-$500 per month depending upon size, location, amenities, etc. CRAS partners with Lori Coulter from Apartment & Home Solutions.
+She offers an apartment locating service at no cost to our students and has been serving Arizona since 1989.

 Our students, being diverse as they are, have proven, that based on personal lifestyle, the cost of living varies greatly.
 To view AZ’s living statistics, please visit CRAS-Conservatory of Recording Arts & Science College Navigator.